mmahurin/Baton_Rouge-Crime-analysis-/README.md

 # Baton_Rouge-Crime-analysis-

 In-depth analysis of Baton Rouge Police Crime Incidents data, addressing several key questions about crime patterns.
-Here's a summary of what the code does and shows:

 Data Loading and Initial Exploration: The notebook first loads the crime incident data into a pandas DataFrame and performs some basic data cleaning, such as converting date columns.